Welcome to The Waimate District Hunt.

 The Waimate District Hunt maintains a pack of 16 couple harrier hounds.
 There is a hunt or ‘meet’ once or twice a week during the season, which extends from March to mid July.

 Visiting riders are welcome to join us but must obtain permission from the master before hunt day.
-Visitors should be introduced to the master on hunt day and should find the field secretary to pay their capping fee.
+Visitors should be introduced to the master on hunt day and everyone should preregister and have caps paid before the hunt.

 Often the country to be hunted is prepared beforehand with spars (rails) or close battens on wire fences likely to be jumped.
-Riders may also wish to jump their horses over unprepared wire (full wire) fences at their own judgment.
+Riders sometimes jump their horses over unprepared wire (full wire) fences at their own judgment.

 See also the tab above on "Hunting Etiquette".